 Custom sheet sizes in SwiftUI

-WWDC’22 introduced a bunch of amazing additions to SwiftUI, many of which will render many 3rd party libraries obsolete.
-One such addition is SwiftUI’s upcoming support for custom sheet sizes.
+WWDC’22 introduced many amazing additions to SwiftUI, of which many will render many 3rd party libraries obsolete.
+One such is SwiftUI’s new support for custom sheet sizes.

 Background